-I have learnt to develop my knowledge of chronology and can place periods of history I have learnt about accurately on a timeline.
-I have learnt to confidently make links between areas of history I have studied in Year 3 and previously, as well as identifying similarities between them.
-Vocabulary:

-I have learnt to use a range of names and words from the areas I have studied in Year 3 as well as remembering a few names and words from previous study.
-I have learnt to use more specific words and phrases to indicate time, talking about decades, centuries, millennium etc. I have learnt a few words related to history in general as well as periods of history e.g. empire, parliament, civilisation etc. Questioning:
+I have learnt to become more secure in my knowledge of chronology and can place periods of history I have learnt about accurately on a timeline.
+I have learnt to confidently make links between areas of history I have studied, identifying differences and similarities between them Vocabulary: I have learnt to remember and use a range of names and words from the areas I have studied in Year 4 as well as remembering some names and words from previous study.
+I have learnt to generally use words and phrases to indicate time, talking about decades, centuries, millennium etc. I have learnt to understand a few words related to history in general as well as periods of history e.g. empire, parliament, civilisation etc. I have learnt to ask questions to develop my understanding.